EPEC Profiles – Johanna Bürger

 EPEC Newsletter

-If you would like to receive news (e.g., about the annual EPEC week or the next activities planned at EPSC), please sign up here.
-We will not spam you with lots of emails, but only send a few emails per year with relevant information.
+If you would like to receive news (e.g., about the annual EPEC week or the next activities planned at EPSC), sign into your Europlanet account (the account is free) and toggle the Early Career (EPEC) option in the Subscriptions tab.
+We will not spam you with mails but send only relevant information regarding signups to major events and activities (co-)organized by EPEC.

 EPEC Logos